 YMCA lyrics “not specific to gays”

-Against the backdrop of Russia’s anti-gay laws, someone had the fun idea of asking lyricist and Village People lead singer Victor Willis if the song “YMCA” could be played at the upcoming Olympics in Sochi, Russia as a protest.
+Against the backdrop of Russia’s anti-gay laws, someone had the fun idea of asking lyricist and Village People lead singer Victor Willis if the song “YMCA” could be played at the 2014 Olympics in Sochi, Russia as a protest.
 His reply might come as a surprise to many people, particular those that remember the disco period in which the track was released.

 Speaking to WENN, he said ”If they want to use the song that way, go right ahead, but I think it’s silly because the lyrics were written by me as an expression of urban youths having fun at the YMCA.
 The words were crafted by me to be taken any number of ways but not specific to gays.
 It’s much broader than that.
 The song is universal.”